Christospsa/ai-act-ontology-compliance-framework/Reusable_Elements/README.md

 Recommended Type (Class, Data Property, Object Property)

 ### semantic_reuse_snippets_examples.ttl
-This Turtle file provides implementation examples of the reusable elements defined in the spreadsheet.
-It demonstrates how to instantiate classes, properties, and restrictions using terms from ODRL, DPV, and GDPRov, customized where needed.
-These examples are designed to plug into broader compliance ontologies or be extended for specific use cases.
+This Turtle file provides examples of how to apply the reusable elements defined in the spreadsheet.
+It shows how to create snapshots of classes, properties and constraints using terms from ODRL, DPV and GDPRov, adapted where necessary.
+These examples are designed to be integrated into broader compliance ontologies or extended for specific use cases.